postcss/postcss/docs/architecture.md

 <img width="300" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/PostCSS_scheme.svg/512px-PostCSS_scheme.svg.png" alt="workflow">

-As you can see from diagram above, PostCSS architecture pretty straightforward but some parts could be misunderstood.
+As you can see from diagram above, PostCSS architecture is pretty straightforward but some parts of it could be misunderstood.

-From diagram above you can see part called Parser, this construct will be described in details later on, just for now think about it as a structure that can understand your CSS like syntax and create object representation of it.
+From diagram above you can see part called *Parser*, this construct will be described in details later on, just for now think about it as a structure that can understand your CSS like syntax and create object representation of it.

 That being said, there are few ways to write parser